 - Expert advice on method development, with custom-designed analyses as needed.

-- Hands-on training in laboratory and analytical instrumentation protocols.
+- Hands-on training in laboratory and analytical instrumentation protocols, and/or remote instruction.

-Don’t see what you’re looking for?
-Contact us, and we will let you know how we can help.
+Contact us, and we will let you know how we can help with your project.

 The Pacific Centre for Isotopic and Geochemical Research (PCIGR) is a shared research platform, funded as a partnership between the Department of Earth, Ocean and Atmospheric Sciences and the Office of the Vice-President, Research & Innovation.